HUHARED/LiberRPA/condaLibrary/README.md

 Perform OCR on an image and returns text blocks with their positions.
 Note that it bases on EasyOCR, calculate by CPU in local machine, so the handle time will increase significantly with image's size.
+The first run will take some time to initialize.

 min_size, low_text, mag_ratio,add_margin are most useful generally.
 If you don't know the arguments' meaning, refer to [EasyOCR api](https://www.jaided.ai/easyocr/documentation/)